apache/celeborn/docs/developers/sbt.md

 # Accelerating SBT

-This section provides instructions on setting up repository proxies for a smoother SBT experience.
+This section provides instructions on setting up repository mirrors or proxies for a smoother SBT experience.
 Depending on your location and network conditions, you can choose the appropriate approach to accelerate SBT startup and enhance dependency retrieval.

 ## Accelerating SBT Startup